blacklightpy/vaultofknowledge/Unorganized/General Notes/Ridiculous Levels of Data Conservation.md

 - For normal cases, we could just make use of the separator character in the input itself

-- As for storing name db separately, it's better to store a list of names as each
+- As for storing name db separately, we could also save space by ignoring other possible names.
-- We do have the character glyphs in the device, and we can use our own encoding scheme.
+- We have the character glyphs in the device, but we need to encode them to use them.
-- However, we still don't have a way to avoid wasting space kept for the characters we do not use.
+- We could use an encoding scheme that only uses the characters that appear in the name db.
-- We could work around this by using an encoding scheme that only uses the characters that appear in the name db.
+- We still haven't avoided the problem of having to use